Rcbash/Financial_Calculator_App/README.md

 # Financial Management App 📱

-A native Android app for financial calculations and expense tracking, built with Java, Room DB, and Material Design.
+A native Android app for personal finance.
+Includes an EMI calculator and a persistent expense tracker built with Java, Room, RecyclerView, and Material 3.

 ## 📸 Screenshots